Types of CRM Software: Which One Is Right for Your Business?

 - Data analysts who monitor customer service efforts and make recommendations based on customer data

-- Sales team managers who want visibility on their sales reps’ performance, including the volume of their activities and the value of revenues they bring in to the company
+- Sales team managers who want visibility on their sales reps’ performance, including the volume of their activities and the value of revenues they bring into the company

 - Accountants who need centralized data storage for their referrals, leads, partners, and clients